openedx/openedx-events/docs/decisions/0002-events-naming-and-versioning.rst

 3. Changing the arguments passed to an event must always be done in a backwards compatible way since making it incompatible warrants the use of a new major version.

+4. Since it was decided from the OEP-50 that Django Signals is the underlying mechanism for messages, service developers wanting to listen for events using message queues will still require a way to transform the signal-based events into the message queue technology.
+This part of the solution is not covered by this library